JennHaggerty/jennhaggerty.github.io/_posts/2025-05-15-myjobquestio-notifications.markdown

 ![The loading message displays a text message keeping the user in the know.](/assets/loading-notifications.png)

 This feedback is my new favorite thing!
 It relieves subtle stress caused by a lone spinneer; is it still working?
-Did it freeze?
+Did it get stuck?
 What is it doing now?
 Some of the text changes too quickly for me to fully read but I'd rather have this then allow time for the reader -- the point is to show that something *is* and it's going *so fast*!